By Ryan Windt | Head of Growth Marketing | Updated June 2026

 Tech E&O is a claims-made policy.
 Prior acts coverage extends protection to incidents that occurred before your current policy period began, as long as you were not aware of them when the policy started.
 When switching carriers, confirm that your new policy provides prior acts coverage back to your original retroactive date.
 Letting that coverage lapse creates a gap for claims that arise from work done during the uncovered period.

-Technology E&O Insurance: A Plain-English Guide for Tech Companies and MSPs
+• Technology Errors and Omissions Insurance: A Plain-English Guide for Tech Companies and MSPs